XeroAPI/xero-ruby/docs/payroll_uk/PayrollUkApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
 opts = {
-  filter: firstName==John,lastName==Smith,isOffPayrollWorker==false, # String | Filter by first name, lastname, and/or whether they are an off-payroll worker
+  filter: 'firstName==John,lastName==Smith,isOffPayrollWorker==false', # String | Filter by first name, lastname, and/or whether they are an off-payroll worker

   page: 5 # Integer | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100.
 }